Lcrypto/PYNQ-SDIMAGE-ZYBO/README.md

 uImage          -   Kernel image file devicetree.dtb  -   device tree blob

+Run board from microsd and use SMB(\\192.168.2.99) and jupyter by Ethernet 192.168.2.99 (login xilinx and passw xilinx )
 4. DMA overlay
 This overlay implements a AXI stream dma that transfers data from one address in the memory to another.
 It is based on the following reference: